firesidetoolkit/firesidetoolkit.github.io/support.md

 the use of a button, check the "Use Default Target" box, above the "Default Target Navigable of Path" section.
 Select either the "Path," "Path Group," or "Hub" radio button of the "Default Target Navigable of Path" section.
 Select which Path, Path Group, or Hub you would like on the drop down menu next to the "Path" radio button.
-Click the "Save" button at the bottom right of any of the tabs on this screen to save your changes.
+Click the "Save" button at the bottom right of any of the tabs on the "Edit Path" screen to save your changes.

 ### Deleting a Path
 On the "Paths" list of Project Home screen, select the Path you would like to delete.
 Click the "Delete" button on the